Resume Writing: The Mental Game

 There also may be things you do that you don’t think about as being relevant to the job.
 Maybe you help mentor the interns at work, but it’s not an official role.
 It still shows management and leadership.
 Perhaps you’ve been brought in to collaborate on a project outside your purview but it’s not part of the regular responsibilities you have.
 It still shows that you are mutable and your input is valued by the people you work next to.

-Having this handy list available is also good when it comes to tailoring your resume for specific opportunities down the road.
+Having this handy list available is also good when it comes to tailoring your resume and cover letter for specific opportunities down the road.